arthurqwang/arthurqwang/README.md

       Ever studied and worked abroad for a long time, understood Western thinking, was good at combining Chinese and Western thought and culture, and had strong systematic thinking ability.<br><br>
       My slogan is: Learn from Young People!
       <br><br>
+       * All content listed on GitHub is created by Arthur in my spare time and has no relation to the company I work for.
+      <br><br>
     </td>
   </tr>
 </table>